cuboulder-MSD/digColl_aerialPhotographsCO/README.md

 The 1:240000 scale topographic map that the centerpoint sits inside.

 ### 1:24000 USGS Topo Quad Name Authority
-Origin of the map listed, generally USGS Geographic Names Information System (GNIS).
+Origin of the USGS Topo Quad Name, generally USGS Geographic Names Information System (GNIS).

 ### Landmark
-Derived from the GNIS list of landmarks.
+Derived from the GNIS list of landmarks, including historical.
 Natural or permanent features are prioritized.
-Some non-permanent feature classes, mostly buildings, locales, or census areas are not used except under special circumstances.
+Some non-permanent feature classes, mostly buildings, locales, or census areas are not used except under special circumstances where a natural feature is outside a reasonable area, as established by the cataloger.

 ### Landmark Authority
 Origin of the Landmark listed, generally USGS Geographic Names Information System (GNIS).

 ### Center Point Latitude
 Latitude of the center point of the photograph, established by visual inspection of the resource and comparing it to the topoView map interface provided by the USGS.
+DMS coordinates are used.

 ### Center Point Longitude
 Longitude of the center point of the photograph, established by visual inspection of the resource and comparing it to the topoView map interface provided by the USGS.
+DMS coordinates are used.

 ### Physical Item Location
 Location of the physical photograph where it is stored at the University of Colorado Boulder.